Simuleos-lab/TaraKernel.jl/notes/disscusions/_STABLE/T20251123-LiteTapes.notes.md

 * Equivalent Tapes relate to repacking and immutable segments.
 * API semantics depend on structural constraints expressed in meta.
 * Dirtree layout depends on Tape-level meta’s ability to define structure.

+---

+# **OUTDATED IDEAS**

+* **Implicit assumption of alternative physical layouts (e.g., mixing multiple segment formats).**
+  Removed because the current TaraKernel model fixes segment structure strictly.

+* **Earlier suggestions that dynamic segments might behave as semi-persistent objects.**
+  Adjusted: dynamic segments are now strictly ephemeral and never part of the formal Tape.

+* **Hints that meta might be derivable from segments.**
+  Updated to reflect that meta is *authoritative* and cannot be reconstructed fully.

+* **Any ambiguity about segment types existing as a user-facing model.**
+  Removed; only static segments are first-class.